chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 }
 ```

-See the [Basic task cancellation demo in C#](/notes/task-cancellation/) post for a complete runnable code demo of a simple `Console` application that runs a slow process asynchronously, and gives the user an option to cancel the operation.
+See the [Basic task cancellation demo in C#](/notes/task-cancellation/) for a complete runnable code demo of a simple `Console` application that runs a slow process asynchronously, and gives the user an option to cancel the operation.

 #### [10] Bundling of Tasks